AndiSap/crackingTheCodingInterview/README.md

 - deleteMiddle - *Delete the node in the middle of singly linked list*
 - partition - *Partition linked list around a value x*
 - sumLists - *Sum 2 numbers given as linked lists where digits are stored in reverse order (forward order)*
+- isPalindrome - *Check if linked list is palindrome*